 It's not the first time he's tackled the rising tide of pro-socialist forces in America.

-WASHINGTON – Not too long ago, advocating socialist policies meant certain political suicide.
-But today America's liberal leaders are increasingly embracing socialist policies, and they have support.
+Not too long ago, advocating socialist policies meant certain political suicide.
+But today, progressive leaders in the US are increasingly embracing socialist policies, and they have support.
 A recent Gallup Survey shows 43 percent of Americans think socialism would be good for the country.
 This has experts sounding an alarm because they've seen socialism rise and fall time and again.

 "They do want to turn America, as crazy as it sounds, into a socialist country," says Lee Edwards, a distinguished fellow with The Heritage Foundation.

 For the past 170 years socialism – the brainchild of Karl Marx and Fridrich Engels – has been tried in its various forms around the world often followed by oppression, poverty, and failure.

 Some Democrats call socialist policies bold, progressive steps – programs like Medicare-for-all, free college tuition, and the Green New Deal.

 Republicans argue it's completely out of touch.